Microsoft unveils new Azure modular data centre

-Following the successful testing of several micro data centre applications - not least of which was the company’s - and the recent launch of its new network, which uses Microsoft’s extensive on and off-planet network to deliver satellite-based cloud connectivity almost anywhere in the world, the cloud computing giant is launching a new series of modular data centres.
+Following the successful testing of several micro data centre applications - not least of which was the company’s two year Project Natick trial - and the recent launch of its new Azure Space network, which uses Microsoft’s extensive on and off-planet network to deliver satellite-based cloud connectivity almost anywhere in the world, the cloud computing giant is launching a new series of modular data centres.

 The Azure Modular Data Centre is contained in a ruggedised, radio frequency shielded unit, and is designed to work in a range of harsh environments.
 According to Microsoft, the unit can function in remote areas where high humidity, extreme temperatures and uneven terrain would pose huge connectivity issues for conventional infrastructure.